maizzle/maizzle.com/content/docs/upgrade-guide.md

 ### Update @maizzle/cli

-If you use `@maizzle/cli` installed globally, you'll need to upgrade it to v2.x:
+If you use `@maizzle/cli` installed globally, you must upgrade it to v2.x in order to use it in Maizzle 5 projects:

 ```sh
 npm install -g @maizzle/cli@next